Academic Catalog

 Program Learning Outcomes

-• Graduates will be equipped with the fundamental formal two- and three-dimensional foundation-level technical skills, materials, concepts, and methods.
+• Students will be equipped with the fundamental formal two- and three-dimensional foundation level technical skills, materials, concepts, and methods.

-• Graduates will gain strong awareness of cultural art traditions through the examination and critical evaluation of culturally significant works of art.
+• Students will gain strong awareness of cultural art traditions through the examination and critical evaluation of culturally significant works of art.

-• Graduates will be able to critique and analyze two- and three-dimensional creative projects using the current principles, theories, and language of art and design.
+• Students will be able to critique and analyze two- and three-dimensional creative projects using the current principles, theories, and language of art and design.

 Units Required